Abraham Joshua Heschel: Man Is Not Alone (1951)

 Man Is Not Alone: A Philosophy of Religion offers Heschel's views on how people can comprehend God.
 Judaism views God as being radically different from humans, so Heschel explores the ways that Judaism teaches that a person may have an encounter with the ineffable.
-A recurring theme in this work is the radical amazement that people feel when experiencing the presence of the Divine.
-Heschel then goes on to explore the problems of doubts and faith; what Judaism means by teaching that God is one; the essence of humanity and the problem of human needs; the definition of religion in general and of Judaism in particular; and human yearning for spirituality.
+A recurring theme in this work is the radical amazement people feel when experiencing the presence of the Divine.
+Heschel then explores the problems of doubts and faith, what Judaism means by teaching that God is one, the essence of humanity and the problem of human needs, the definition of religion in general and Judaism in particular, and human yearning for spirituality.
 He offers his views as to Judaism being a pattern for life.

 The Sabbath (1951)

 The Sabbath: Its Meaning for Modern Man is a work on the nature and celebration of Shabbat, the Jewish Sabbath.
 It is rooted in the thesis that Judaism is a religion of time, not space, and that the Sabbath symbolizes the sanctification of time.
-Heschel wrote that "Technical civilization is man's conquest of space.
-It is a triumph frequently achieved by sacrificing an essential ingredient of existence, namely, time."
-And that "To enhance our power in the world of space is our main objective" while warning that "We have often suffered from degradation by poverty, now we are threatened with degradation through power."
+For Heschel, "Technical civilization is man's conquest of space.
+It is a triumph frequently achieved by sacrificing an essential ingredient of existence, namely, time.”
+While he wrote that “to enhance our power in the world of space is our main objective,” he also warned that while “we have often suffered from degradation by poverty, now we are threatened with degradation through power."

 God in Search of Man (1955)

-God in Search of Man: A Philosophy of Judaism is a companion volume to Man Is Not Alone.
-In this book Heschel discusses the nature of religious thought, how thought becomes faith, and how faith creates responses in the believer.
-He discusses ways that people can seek God's presence, and the radical amazement that we receive in return.
-He offers a criticism of nature worship; a study of humanity's metaphysical loneliness, and his view that we can consider God to be in search of humanity.
+God in Search of Man: A Philosophy of Judaism is a companion volume to Man Is Not Alone in which Heschel discusses the nature of religious thought, how thought becomes faith, and how faith creates responses in the believer.
+He discusses ways people can seek God's presence and the radical amazement we receive in return.
+He offers a criticism of nature worship, a study of humanity's metaphysical loneliness, and his view that we can consider God in search of humanity.
 The first section concludes with a study of Jews as a chosen people.
-Section two deals with the idea of revelation, and what it means for one to be a prophet.
-This section gives us his idea of revelation as an event, as opposed to a process.
+Section two deals with the idea of revelation and what it means for one to be a prophet.
+This section gives us his idea of revelation as an event instead of a process.
 This relates to Israel's commitment to God.
-Section three discusses his views of how a Jew should understand the nature of Judaism as a religion.
-He discusses and rejects the idea that mere faith (without law) alone is enough, but then cautions against rabbis he sees as adding too many restrictions to Jewish law.
-He discusses the need to correlate ritual observance with spirituality and love, the importance of Kavanah (intention) when performing mitzvot.
-He engages in a discussion of religious behaviorism—when people strive for external compliance with the law, yet disregard the importance of inner devotion.
+Section three discusses his views on how a Jew should understand the nature of Judaism as a religion.
+He discusses and rejects the idea that mere faith (without law) alone is enough but then cautions rabbis against adding too many restrictions to Jewish law.
+He discusses the need to correlate ritual observance with spirituality and love and the importance of Kavanah (intention) when performing mitzvot.
+He discusses religious behaviorism—when people strive for external compliance with the law, yet disregard the importance of inner devotion.